Premier League–Football League gulf: Curse of Christmas

 The Curse of Christmas refers to a trend where the team at the bottom of the Premier League table at Christmas has been relegated at the end of the season.
 Since the league began, this has happened in every season except four: 2004–05, when West Bromwich Albion finished 17th, Sunderland, who avoided the drop in 2013–14, Leicester City who survived in the following season and Wolverhampton Wanderers who survived the drop in 2022–23.
 Swansea City managed a similar feat by being level on points with bottom club Hull City on Boxing Day, but survived in the 2016–17 season.
 West Brom were, in fact, still bottom of the table on the morning and even at half time in their final match of the last day of the 2004–05 season.
 However, a win over Portsmouth, combined with Norwich City and Southampton defeats and a draw for Crystal Palace, enabled them to move up three places and thus survive, an achievement since dubbed "The Great Escape".
 West Brom remain the only team to be bottom of the Premier League at Christmas, on the last day, even at half time, and still survive.

 Every side that lay bottom at Christmas improved their form in the remaining matches – except for Derby County, West Brom, and Portsmouth over the three-year period of 2008 to 2010, Sheffield United in 2023–24, and Southampton in 2024–25.
 This can partially be explained by the January transfer window, enabling the struggling sides to improve their squads.

-The three sides to have survived the drop despite being at the foot of the table at Christmas all improved their form by at least 0.64 points per game – just under the equivalent of two additional points for every three matches played.
-Only three other sides have increased their form by greater than this amount: Sheffield Wednesday (2000), West Ham United (2003), and Sheffield United (2021).
-Sheffield Wednesday and Sheffield United had the third worst and worst forms prior to Christmas respectively, while West Ham achieved the highest points total from a 38-game season for a relegated side – achieving more points at the end of the season than the four sides who survived the drop despite being bottom at Christmas.
+The four sides to have survived the drop despite being at the foot of the table at Christmas all improved their form by at least 0.64 points per game – just under the equivalent of two additional points for every three matches played.
+Only four other sides have increased their form by greater than this amount: Sheffield Wednesday (2000), West Ham United (2003), Sheffield United (2021) and Wolverhampton Wanderers (2026).
+Sheffield Wednesday, Sheffield United and Wolverhampton Wanderers had three of the four worst forms prior to Christmas, while West Ham achieved the highest points total from a 38-game season for a relegated side – achieving more points at the end of the season than the four sides who survived the drop despite being bottom at Christmas.

 The last time a top-division team had achieved this feat was in the penultimate season of the pre-Premier League First Division, in 1990–91.
 The team in question was Sheffield United, who after 16 matches had no wins and only 4 points, before their form improved dramatically in the second half of the season and a run of seven successive wins helped them to finish in 13th place out of 20.

 Certain teams are notable for extremely poor seasons as a result of inability to come to terms with the gulf: